-The Organic Acids Test, commonly called the OAT test is one of my favorite functional medicine tests - this Great Plains Laboratory OAT test review will explain why.
+The Organic Acids Test, commonly called the OAT test is one of my favourite functional medicine tests - this OAT test review will explain why.

 Organic acid testing measures 70+ different markers looking at many aspects of your health, and these types of metabolites cannot be tested with standard pathology tests.